albertsgrc/q-mspacman/README.md

 ## Run instructions

 The generated executable is called `pacman`.
-There are several program arguments, which are specified as in the following example command:
+It accepts several program arguments, which can be specified as in the following example command:

 `./pacman argname1=value1 argname2=value2` (etc.)